Antonio López, 1st Marquess of Comillas

-Antonio López y López, 1st Marquess of Comillas, GE (1817 in Comillas – 1883 in Barcelona), was a Spanish businessman, slave trader and shipping magnate.
+Antonio López y López, 1st Marquess of Comillas, GE (1817–1883) was a Spanish businessman, slave trader and shipping magnate.
 He was the founder of several important companies and one of the world's wealthiest individuals in the second half of the nineteenth century.

 After his death, his son Claudio López Bru took over the responsibility of running the companies his father had founded.

 Biography

 Antonio López emigrated to colonial Cuba in 1831 while still a teenager and lived in Santiago de Cuba.

 He took an interest in shipping and in 1850 he founded the "Compañia de Vapores Correos A. López" which began operations with a 400-ton hybrid sailing ship-sidewheel steamer.
 This company would eventually become the Compañía Transatlántica Española ocean line in 1881.
 In Cuba, he was involved in trading slaves, purchasing enslaved Africans who had been illegally landed on Cuba's eastern coast and selling them in several Cuban cities.

 In 1876 he became the co-founder and first president of the Banco Hispano Colonial, established in Barcelona.
 He also led the Banco de Crédito Mercantil.

 Around that time Antonio López moved to Barcelona and married a Catalan lady, Luisa Bru Lassús, with whom he had four children.
 Claudio López Bru was his fourth son.
 During this decade he moved the head offices of some of his companies to Spain as well.
 Eventually his children became part of the high society in Barcelona and Antonio López became the father-in-law of Eusebi Güell after his daughter Isabel López Bru married him.

 At the prompting of Jesuit Tomás Gómez Carral Antonio López agreed to finance the construction of the Comillas Pontifical University, but he died in 1883 in Barcelona in the very year of the groundbreaking ceremony.